 - it has a slightly crispy outside with tender, flaky insides…the perfect salmon texture!

-Wondering exactly how to cook salmon in the air fryer?
+Wondering exactly how to cook air fryer salmon?
 Watch this 1-minute video for step by step instructions!
 You can find more recipe videos on my YouTube channel.

 Don’t forget to pin this post to save it for later!